lyndon025/playtested/src/content/article/2023-07-12-if-hearthstone-and-auto-chess-had-a-baby--first-impressions---tavern-brawls.md

 ---
-title: "If Hearthstone and Auto Chess had a baby | First Impressions - Tavern Brawls"
+author: lyndonguitar
+category: Review
-description: "Not to be confused with Hearthstone's Tavern Brawl game mode, Tavern Brawls is an unrelated brand-new mobile game that combines elements of Hearthstone's card gameplay and Auto Chess's automated resolution of battles into one engaging mash-up.
-It has recently been released on a soft launch for Android and iOS."
+description: Not to be confused with Hearthstone's Tavern Brawl game mode, Tavern Brawls is an unrelated brand-new mobile game that combines elements of Hearthstone's card gameplay and Auto Chess's automated resolution of battles into one engaging mash-up.
+It has recently been released on a soft launch for Android and iOS.
+featured: false
 pubDate: 2023-07-12
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "arcane-rush:-auto-battler"]
+tags:
-featured: false
+- taptap
+- arcane-rush:-auto-battler
-thumb: ""
+thumb: ''
+title: If Hearthstone and Auto Chess had a baby | First Impressions - Tavern Brawls
 ---

 Not to be confused with Hearthstone's Tavern Brawl game mode, Tavern Brawls is an unrelated brand-new mobile game that combines elements of Hearthstone's card gameplay and Auto Chess's automated resolution of battles into one engaging mash-up.
 It has recently been released on a soft launch for Android and iOS.